thareja-mugdha/Jenkins-operator-tile/cover.md

 - Extensibility via Groovy Scripts
 - Secure Defaults and Hardening

-**jenkins-operator:**

-With the standard Jenkins deployment we face lot of problems .
-We want to make Jenkins more robust, suitable for dynamic and multi-tenant environments where Jenkins Operator helps.
+There were lot of problems with the standard Jenkins deployment.
+Jenkins Operator helps to make Jenkins more robust, suitable for dynamic and multi-tenant environments.

 Below are problems which will get solved with Jenkins Operator